You can annotate images with notes. This is primarily used to translate text. Please do not use a note when a comment would suffice.

-You can toggle the note creation mode via the Add Translation link in the sidebar.
+You can toggle the note creation mode via the Add note link in the sidebar.
 You can also press the 'n' key on your keyboard.

 Click and drag on the image to create an empty note.
 You can also simply click the image to create a note of a preset size.
 You can drag this note inside the image, and you can resize the note by dragging the small triangle on the bottom-right corner of the note.

 Clicking a note enables its movable mode.
 Once engaged, the border will go green, and the arrow keys can be used to control its position.
 Using shift plus the arrow keys can be used to control its size.
 Clicking the note again will turn the movable status off.
 Clicking any other note transfers the movable status to the other note.

 When you mouse over the note box, the note body will appear.
 You can click on the body with "Click to edit" or note caption and another box will appear where you can edit the text.
 Unlike most of Danbooru, note editing uses HTML instead of DText.
 All HTML code will be sanitized.
 You can place small translation notes by surrounding a block of text with

 <tn>...</tn> tags. (see About:Note formatting for other things you can do)